finos/datahelix/docs/user/UserGuide.md

 - CUSIP
 - RIC

-When this is specified as the type of a field, the data generated will contain legal values for the type of code in question (with correct check digits, where appropriate), but the codes generated may or may not be allocated in the real world.

-Data Helix currently only supports ISIN codes in the `GB` and `US` ranges.
-Only codes in these ranges will be generated.

-## Personal Data Types

-Data Helix can generate data containing typical real names, based on recent demographic data, by defining a field as being of the types `firstname`, `lastname` or `fullname`.
-Name fields are strings and can be combined with other textual constraints to generate, for example, first names that are longer than 6 letters.
+Data Helix can generate data containing typical real names by defining a field as being of the types:

-The only string considered to be an invalid name is the empty string.
+- firstname
+- lastname
+- fullname

 # Predicate constraints